-Fat fasting is low in calories, protein, and other micronutrients essential for good health.
+Fat fasting is low in calories, protein, and micronutrients essential for good health.
 So it should not be recommended as a long-term diet plan.

 Many questions about fat fasting remain unanswered, including what risks are associated with using this method and what types of fat may be optimal when eating this way.

 If you decide to try fat fasting, only follow this plan for 2–5 days, as this diet is lacking in many important nutrients, including protein, micronutrients, and fiber.